mperejda/jekyll-now/_posts/2014-11-3-process-flow.md

 Once you know what tools you will need, time to start work.
 The only way to get better at your craft is through deliberate practice.

-The skills craftsman has many tools and must master them all to become competent.
+The skilled craftsman has many tools and must master them all to become competent.
 I argue the amateur developer has the same challenge as the apprentice learning blacksmithing.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/HGz2BVtvS5I/0.jpg)](http://www.youtube.com/watch?v=HGz2BVtvS5I)